Car Insurance Down Payments: How Much You'll Pay & How to Lower It

 Major Insurers with Low Down Payment Requirements

-GEICO consistently offers some of the lowest down payment options in the industry, with minimum coverage averaging around $46 per month and full coverage averaging $156 per month.
+GEICO consistently offers some of the lowest down payment options in the industry, with minimum coverage averaging around $80 per month in 2026.
 Their straightforward approach requires only the first month's premium to activate coverage, with no additional deposit fees.
-GEICO also offers two to six installment options.

-State Farm provides affordable entry points with minimum coverage averaging $54 per month and full coverage around $169 per month.
+State Farm provides affordable entry points with minimum coverage averaging around $53 to $54 per month.
 Their local agent network helps tailor payment plans to individual budgets, and their Drive Safe & Save telematics program can reduce premiums—and therefore down payments—by up to 30%.

 Progressive has built a reputation for flexible payment options with no traditional down payment requirement beyond the first premium.
 They excel at accommodating high-risk drivers who might struggle with larger upfront costs, making them a solid choice for those with imperfect driving records.